esnet/EScp/README.md

 RELEASE NOTES
 =============

 **EScp is in active development**.
-The latest tagged releases likely offers the best stability.
-Currently that is 0.8.1.
+You should be using the main branch until the 0.9.0 release is tagged.

-At this point, most scp flags are supported although not necessarily 1:1.
-EScp adds additional flags to support high performance transfer flows.
+At this point, most scp flags are supported although not necessarily 1:1, nor do they necessarily work the same way.
+Additionally, EScp adds additional flags to support high performance transfer flows.

 Installation
 ============